 This is perfect for those looking for the fastest transfer speed, read speed, and write speed.
 This Class 10 UHS-I has speeds of up to 100 MBs per second.

 This memory card captures stunning images at high speeds and is vibration proof, magnet proof, x-ray proof, and waterproof.
 Kingston promises high durability for its cards, so you can rest easy knowing your files won’t be easily damaged.
 The Canvas Select Plus V30 is available in 256 GB up to 512 GB.

 Kingston has been one of the top brands for SD memory cards for quite some time, so you know you are always getting a high-quality product.
 Like the previous cards in this list, the Kingston Canvas Select Plus V30 is not the top of the line, but it is the best value for your camera.

-The PNY Elite X V30 UHS-I is another great Class 10 SDXC memory card with a read speed and write speed of up to 100 MBs per second.
 This card delivers exceptional quality and capacity, especially with cameras that support sequential burst mode photography.

 Though this brand is lesser known than the others on this list, the PNY elite performance is still top-notch for its pricing.
 Storage capacities come in a wide range from 64 GB all the way up to 512 GB, making its line versatile for a number of situations and specific needs.

 The PNY Elite X V30 supports 4K Ultra HD videography, making this a great choice for both photographers and videographers.
 The PNY Elite performance promises up to 50 hours of high-definition video and is best suited for point and shoot cameras, DSLR cameras, and HDSLR cameras.